mainflux/docs/docs/twins.md

 #### Create && Update

-Create and update request use JSON body to initialize and modify, respectively, twin.
+Create and update requests use JSON body to initialize and modify, respectively, twin.
 You can omit every piece of data - every key-value pair - from the JSON.
 However, you must send at least an empty JSON body.